Exosphere (horse): Career

 Returning in February 2016, Exosphere contested the Black Caviar Lightning.
 With the 1000m race running down the Flemington straight, the field split into two groups, with Exosphere in the slower part of the track.
 "He jumped left and by the time he looked up and realised the chances had gone to the other side and it was game over.
 I'd say there was probably a two to four length disparity between the inside and the outside at Flemington yesterday," said O'Shea.
 Exosphere finished fourth.

 After freshening, Exosphere contested the T J Smith Stakes, finishing 9 lengths behind winner Chautauqua.
 Jockey James Mcdonald noted, "I got him out and he just did nothing."
 He was subsequently retired to stud, with Godolphn director Henry Plumptre saying, "Exosphere retires with an extraordinary race record.
 Because of his unusual size and bulk, he had training issues, but he managed to put together a string of outstanding performances He is an exciting stallion of the future.
 No fee has yet been set, but we expect him to be popular."

 Stud career

 His stud fee in 2018 was $22,000, with two of his yearlings selling for over $200,000 in early 2019.

 Exosphere had a winner from his first crop when colt Thermosphere won first at Newcastle on 27 February 2020, and then the Group 3 Magic Night Stakes a fortnight later.
 From the same crop, Thermosphere won the Group 3 Magic Night Stakes and the Group 2 Edward Manifold Stakes.

 In 2021, his fee was down to $4950.
 Offspring Exoboom won the Group 3 Hawkesbury Guineas.

+In 2024 Exosphere died from complications arising from colic surgery whilst performing stallion duties at Oaklands Stud in Queensland.